markmeeus/MarcelloDB/README.md

 #Persisting objects

-This is where it gets really easy.
-Once you have this collection, just throw an instance at it:
+Once you have this collection, the methed Persist will add or update your object in the collection.
 ```cs
 var book = new Book(){ ID = "123",  Title = "The Girl With The Dragon Tattoo" };
 bookCollection.Persist(book);